+Individuals or businesses

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Certificate (specify):

-Service Type: Other Service Service Name: Individual Directed Goods and Services Provider Category: Individual Provider Type: Torride Types Individuals or businesses Provider Qualifications License (specify): Certificate (specify): Other Standard (specify): Have current liability and workers' compensation coverage.
-All personnal providing individual directed goods and services shalls All personnel providing individual-directed goods and services shall: (1) Be at least 18 years of age.
-(2) Be able to communicate successfully with the member.
-(3) Not be the recipient of respite services paid through home- and community-based services on behalf of a member who receives home- and community-based services.
-(4) Not be the recipient of respite services paid through the consumer choices option on behalf of a member who receives the consumer choices option. d.
-The provider of individual-directed goods and services shall: (1) Prepare timecards or invoices approved by the department that identify what services were provided and the time when services were provided.
-(2) Submit invoices and timesheets to the financial management service no later than 30 calendar days from the date when the last service in the billing period was provided.
-Payment shall not be made i invoices and timesheets are received after this 30-day period. required by federal, state and local laws and regulations.
-Verification of Provider Qualifications Entity Responsible for Verification: The member, the independent support broker and the financial management service.
-Frequency of Verification: Every five years
+Have current liability and workers' compensation coverage.

+All personnel providing individual-directed goods and services shall:

+- (1) Be at least 18 years of age. - (2) Be able to communicate successfully with the member. - (3) Not be the recipient of respite services paid through home- and community-based services on behalf of a member who receives home- and community-based services. - (4) Not be the recipient of respite services paid through the consumer choices option on behalf of a member who receives the consumer choices option. - (5) Not be the parent or stepparent of a minor child member or the spouse of a member. - d.
+The provider of individual-directed goods and services shall: - (1) Prepare timecards or invoices approved by the department that identify what services were provided and the time when services were provided. - (2) Submit invoices and timesheets to the financial management service no later than 30 calendar days from the date when the last service in the billing period was provided.
+Payment shall not be made if invoices and timesheets are received after this 30-day period. - (3) Individuals and businesses providing services and supports shall have all the necessary licenses required by federal, state and local laws and regulations.

+The member, the independent support broker and the financial management service.